Cornwall Minerals Railway: The tramways converted to a railway

-William Richardson Roebuck became interested in the development of mineral extraction, and railway transport, in central Cornwall, and as well as acquiring an interest in iron mines, he negotiated with Treffry's trustees to lease the tramways.
+William Richardson Roebuck became interested in the development of mineral extraction, and railway transport, in central Cornwall.
+As well as acquiring an interest (Note: Through the 'Cornish Consolidated Iron Mines Corporation'.) in iron mines, he negotiated with Treffry's trustees to lease the tramways.
 A 60-year lease was concluded on 21 February 1872.
 As part of the agreement, Roebuck undertook that if he was successful in acquiring the N&CJR line he would lay broad gauge rails on the former Treffry line from the point where the two lines met as far as Newquay, and improve the route for locomotive-operated passenger trains from Burngullow to Newquay; and similarly if he acquired the Lostwithiel and Fowey Railway he would extend that to Fowey Harbour, as its southern extremity was at deep water jetties at Carne Point, some distance north of Fowey itself.

 The lease of the tramways was only a first step, and Roebuck's proposed improvements were ambitious, involving new lines, and locomotive operation.
 The ailing N&CJR came into his plans, and he formed a limited company, the 'Cornwall Minerals Railway and Harbour Company Limited' for the purpose of incorporating all his proposed works and obtaining Board of Trade authorisation under the Railways Construction Facilities Act 1864 (27 & 28 Vict. c.
 121).
 However this was unsuccessful, and Roebuck and his company were obliged to obtain an act of Parliament in the ordinary way.